Child & Teen Anxiety Therapy in Centennial, CO

 What Anxiety Therapy Looks Like

-Children and teens with anxiety aren’t just “overthinking”—their nervous systems are often in a constant state of alert.
+Anxiety isn’t just “overthinking,” it’s a nervous system that’s stuck on high alert.
 I use play therapy and nervous system-informed approaches to help children safely process anxiety and build regulation skills.

 Therapy focuses on helping your child: